-If a student would like to be housed in a different room for the fall semester, they may enter the Room Lottery, which takes place approximately a week after the Room Reservations process.
-Students must have a roommate and a copy of their Room Deposit Receipt to enter the Room Lottery.
-Students are given priority for room selection based on class standing.
+If a student would like to be housed in a different room for the fall semester, they may enter the Room Lottery.
+Students must have a roommate to enter the Room Lottery.
+Students are given priority for room selection based on by those who enter a room lottery form first.
 Students who do not reserve a room at this time may still reserve a room after the lottery.
 Students who do not have a roommate will be assigned one by the Residence Life Office.

-• SINGLE ROOM
+SINGLE ROOM

 There are residence halls which have rooms designed for single occupancy.
 These rooms are placed in a special lottery for single rooms.
-This lottery for single rooms takes place before the room reservation process begins.
-To enter this early lottery, the student must pay a \$50 room deposit to the Business office.
-The student will receive a receipt stating the deposit has been paid.
-This \$50 is credited toward the housing bill in the fall.
 Students desiring a single room will enter the lottery based on their class standing.
 Students who are able to reserve these single occupancy rooms will be assessed an additional charge of \$200 per semester.
 Availability of the single occupancy rooms is at the discretion of the Residence Life Office.
 Students may not sign up for a single room without entering the lottery.